Adiat Disu

 Adiat Sade Disu (born 1988) is an American marketing communications executive in mass media, advertising, information technology, and consumer products.
 Her parents are Nigerian and Ghanaian.

-Adiat Disu founded a multi-media marketing and advertising agency called Adirée, offering cross-cultural campaigns, content, and commerce–– retail sales services, with headquarters in New York.
-Adirée founded the annual consumer-marketing & media platform AfricaFashionWeek.com with off-shoots in local cities (example: Africa Fashion Week New York during New York Fashion Week in 2009.
+She founded a multi-media marketing and advertising agency called Adirée, offering cross-cultural campaigns, content, and retail sales services, with headquarters in New York.
+Adirée founded the annual consumer-marketing & media platform AfricaFashionWeek.com, with off-shoots in local cities (such as Africa Fashion Week New York during New York Fashion Week in 2009).

-Adiat Disu also writes for Entrepreneur magazine.
+Disu also writes for Entrepreneur magazine.

 Background and education

-Adiat Disu studied at Phillips Exeter Academy in Exeter, New Hampshire before she was admitted to Bentley University, in Waltham, Massachusetts.
-She graduated from Bentley University in 2008, with a Bachelor of Science in Information Technology, Marketing & Communications.
-Adiat Disu went on to Tuck School of Business at Dartmouth College where she received Executive Education in Digital Leadership and Management.
+Disu studied at Phillips Exeter Academy in Exeter, New Hampshire.
+She graduated from Bentley University in Waltham, Massachusetts in 2008, with a Bachelor of Science in Information Technology, Marketing & Communications.
+She then atteded Tuck School of Business at Dartmouth College, where she received executive education in Digital Leadership and Management.

 Career

-In February 2009, straight out of university, Adiat Disu established an omni-medial, marketing and retail company with headquarters in New York and a satellite branch in Lagos, Nigeria.
-The group's client list includes corporate and social enterprises, government and non-for-profit agencies, individual lifestyle, and media brands such as: Verisk Analytics, that lasted four months in 2016 and another with Hearst Magazines (developing and launching Heart Magazines' first media site in West Africa), beauty brand by Kimora Lee Simmons' Shinto Clinical, Iman Cosmetics, Pikolinos Shoes, USAID (United States Agency of International Development), as well as celebrities like Korto Momolu and Akon.
+In February 2009, straight out of university, Disu established an omni-medial, marketing and retail company with headquarters in New York and a satellite branch in Lagos, Nigeria.
+The group's client list includes corporate and social enterprises, government and non-for-profit agencies, individual lifestyle, and media brands such as Verisk Analytics, Hearst Magazines, Kimora Lee Simmons' beauty brand Shinto Clinical, Iman Cosmetics, Pikolinos Shoes, and United States Agency for International Development, as well as celebrities like Korto Momolu and Akon.

 Honors and recognition

-Adiat Disu and her work has been recognized in :
+Disu and her work have been recognized in: